 What to do if you are the victim of tax return fraud

-The IRS Taxpayer Guide to Identity Theft offers additional information about tax-related identity theft, including these 3 warning signs:
+The IRS Taxpayer Guide to Identity Theft offers additional information about tax-related identity theft, including these three warning signs:

-- You are notified that more than 1 tax return was filed using your Social Security Number
+- You are notified that more than one tax return was filed using your Social Security number

 - You owe additional tax, refund offset or have had collection actions taken against you for a year in which you did not file a tax return